Are There Harmful Ingredients in Your Sunscreen?

 Growing up, you may have only used sunscreen when you were at the beach, but today, you might be one of the countless Americans who apply SPF protection each morning as part of your daily routine.

 Because people are wearing sunscreen more often than ever, it has prompted researchers to scrutinize the ingredients within sunscreen to ensure that what we’re putting on our skin is safe and effective.
-Although some ingredients are considered safer than others, doctors and researchers still strongly recommend sunscreen use, especially when you’ll be outside during peak sunlight hours, between 10 a.m. and 4 p.m.
+Although some ingredients are considered safer than others, doctors and researchers still strongly recommend sunscreen use, especially if you’ll be outside during peak sunlight hours, between 10 a.m. and 4 p.m.

 “Sunscreen helps to protect your skin from ultraviolet radiation, which lowers your long-term risk of skin cancer, the most commonly diagnosed type of cancer,” says Margaret H Hager, M.D., a family medicine specialist, HMH Medical Group Primary Care-Forked River.
 “People shouldn’t avoid wearing sunscreen out of concern about certain ingredients; they should consider what ingredients are in their sunscreen and perhaps choose other products with different ingredients.”